 Ways You Can Support Our Community

-Donations can be done through a bank draft, check, cash or by using our Cash App ($StMichaelsEpiscopal) or AmazonSmile.
-If you have not given these ways before and need more information please contact our office for help.
+Donations can be done through a bank draft, check, or cash or AmazonSmile.
+If you have not given these ways before and need more information, please contact our office for help.

 Stewardship is about being grateful, responsible caretakers of the gifts we receive from God.
 It is using the gifts God has given us, to do the work God is calling us to do both as individuals and as the Church.
 The Episcopal Church sees stewardship as more than simply contributing money to the church; it’s also about contributing time and talents, and volunteering for ministry and mission.
 It’s about reaching out to build relationships by sharing with others God’s gift in our lives.